DIAGNijmegen/website-content/content/pages/projects/ai4h_msc_nash.md

 | IOU | 0,677 | 0,653 | 0,623 | 0,849 | 0,790 |

 ### end-to-end classification
 To evaluate the end-to-end classification models a 4-fold cross-validation with 10 samples in each fold has been used.
 The used metrics for evaluation are the F1 score, Precision, Recall, and Accuracy.
+The tables below show the results of each feature, with the deviation over the 4 folds denoted in the brackets.

 | Steatosis | 1 | 2 | 3 | Average |
 |-----|-----|-----|-----|-----|